sttoracle/ORACASB/CASB.md

 ### **STEP 2**: Review select items on the CASB Dashboard

-The Dashboard is the first interface you will see in the Oracle CASB Cloud Service after you've logged into the service.
+The Dashboard is the first UI view you will see in the Oracle CASB Cloud Service after you've logged into the service.
-The purpose of the dashboard is to give the user a summary view of various important Cloud service security related information :
+The purpose of the dashboard is to give the user a summary view of various important Cloud service security related information.
+Some of the more important items on the dashboard are :

 #### Service Health Indicators
 The Health Indicator Carousel presents indicators of the overall health state of the cloud services being monitored by a particular CASB tenant.